ZealanL/RLGym-PPO-Guide/README.md

 ### Action parser

 The first thing I recommend changing is the action parser.
-This is set with this line:
+This is set at the line:

 ```python
 action_parser = ContinuousAction()